-- Reparative: Boosts collagen and elastin in skin (making it great for healing & wrinkles)
+- Reparative: Boosts collagen and elastin in the skin (making it great for healing & wrinkles)

 - UV protectant

-An article in the American Journal of Life Science includes several studies that proved shea butter effectively reduces inflammation and even has cancer fighting abilities .
-A study in 2010 isolated fats from shea butter and applied it to rats with induced swelling, shea reduced swelling by almost ½, finding it was an excellent anti-inflammatory and had anti-tumor abilities .
+Several studies shown shea butter effectively reduces inflammation and even has cancer-fighting abilities .
+A study in 2010 isolated fats from shea butter and applied it to rats with induced swelling, they found shea butter reduced swelling by almost ½.

-If you want to benefit from the magic of shea butter.
-Shea butter should be grade A raw and the Shea Butter Institute recommends no older than 18 months, because as it ages the healing abilities begin to fade.
-It has a characteristic earthy smell, its beige in color and at room temperature feels like butter.
 Shea butter has a long list of uses for skin conditions, its moisturizes, reduces swelling, and heals.
-All these properties make it an excellent choice for treating diaper rash, and is an all-around excellent oil to have in your mama pantry.
+All these properties make it an excellent choice for treating diaper rash and is an all-around excellent oil to have in your mama pantry.

 Note: This is a nut butter, so if there is a nut allergy in the family this is something you may want to consider before using.